mohammad09010/CMPN202-Operating-Systems-Journal/week3.md

 # Phase 3: Application Selection for Performance Testing (Week 3)

-**Objective:** Must install the software that will use to `stress` the server later in Week 6.
-You also need to document how you installed SSH, and what you expect it to do to the system CPU vs. RAM usage.
+**Objective:** Need to install the software with which you will later `stress` the server in Week 6.
+Also, it is necessary for you to document the installation of SSH, and what your expectation is in terms of the system CPU vs. RAM ​‍​‌‍​‍‌usage.

 ## 1. Introduction
-Phase 3 focuses on selecting and deploying applications that will generate specific workloads on the server.
-The objective is to simulate realistic stress scenarios to evaluate the operating system's resource management capabilities.
+Phase​‍​‌‍​‍‌ 3 revolves around choosing and implementing software programs to create certain workloads on the server.
+The goal is to produce real-life stress scenarios to test how the OS handles resource ​‍​‌‍​‍‌allocation.

 ## 2. Application Selection Matrix
-I have selected three distinct applications to target different system resources (CPU, Memory, I/O, and Network).
+My​‍​‌‍​‍‌ choice landed on three different applications to target various system ​‍​‌‍​‍‌resources (CPU, Memory, I/O, and Network).

 | Application | Workload Type | Justification |
 | :--- | :--- | :--- |